-Go to mastocytosis topic page
+Go to the mastocytosis topic page

 A positive Darier sign - rubbing an area of mastocytosis has resulted in redness, swelling, and urtication in 5 minutes